evaera/Aurora/README.md

 If an Aura is not stackable, or if it's already at maximum stacks, and `ShouldAuraRefresh` is false, then nothing will happen, and the method will return `false`.
 Under all other circumstances, `true` will be returned.

 #### Agent:Remove(auraName: string, reason?: string): boolean
 Removes the Aura of the given name from this Agent.
-If the given aura is defined as being replicated, then this method will also mirror over to all clients.
+If the given Aura is defined as being replicated, then this method will also mirror over to all clients.

 `reason` is optional, and is sent along with the "AuraRemoved" event and hook.
 By default, the reason is `"REMOVED"` (unless the Aura is removed automatically due to expiration, in which case it is `"EXPIRED"`).